No. 8 Baylor, No. 5 Georgia seek to recover in Sugar Bowl

 STRENGTH VS. STRENGTH

-Baylor has 34 touchdown runs to tie for 10th among all FBS teams.
+Baylor has 34 touchdown runs to tie for 10th among all Football Bowl Subdivision teams.
 Georgia has allowed only one touchdown run all season.

 NOT THE TYPICAL BIG 12 TEAM